 Plainly, a corporation does not protect its officers / owners / shareholders from personal liability if that officer / owner / shareholder commits a tort that causes damages to another.
 Although not necessarily at issue in this case, the same applies to limited liability companies a well – a fact few people realize.
 This presents significant legal issues for single officer / shareholder corporations and single manager / member limited liability companies (“LLCs”).

-The Business Attorneys at The Jacobs Law LLC advise clients of the potential personal liability that can be imposed on owners, shareholders, officers, managers and/or members of various registered entities and can assist and advise in methods of risk mitigation.
+The Business Lawyers at The Jacobs Law LLC advise clients of the potential personal liability that can be imposed on owners, shareholders, officers, managers and/or members of various registered entities and can assist and advise in methods of risk mitigation.

-If you are looking to register a business in Massachusetts, the Boston Business Lawyers at The Jacobs Law LLC can help!
+If you are looking to setup a business in Massachusetts, the Boston Business Lawyers at The Jacobs Law LLC can help!
 Contact us today at BUSINESS@THEJACOBSLAW.COM or 800-652-4783 or complete the form below and we will contact you as soon as possible.

-YOUR ATTORNEYS FOR BUSINESS FORMATION
+YOUR ATTORNEYS FOR BUSINESS REGISTRATION

 You have exceeded the number of permitted submissions.
 If you require legal assistance, please call our office directly at 1-800-652-4783.
 Thank you.